buchacm/manfred.buchacher.github.io/publications.markdown

 - The Newton-Puiseux algorithm and effective algebraic series. <a href="https://arxiv.org/abs/2209.00875" target="_blank" rel="noopener"> [arXiv] </a>

-This generalization relies on a thorough understanding of the Newton-Puiseux algorithm and how it allows one to encode algebraic series and derive information about them.
-The above paper contains some thoughts on it.
+This generalization relies on a thorough understanding of the Newton-Puiseux algorithm.
+This paper discusses how to encode algebraic series and derive information about the convex hull of their support.

 - Inhomogeneous Restricted Lattice Walks. <a href="https://arxiv.org/abs/1811.06725" target="_blank" rel="noopener"> [arXiv] </a>